 I contact scuba diving centres beforehand to get interesting dive packages

 It is my ultimate tip for all scuba travellers.
-If it’s tempting just to go around, compare and negotiate face to face, it’s better to make a first contact by email and ask if they offer a special package for online booking.
+If it’s tempting just to go around, compare and negotiate face to face, it’s better to make the first contact by email and ask if they offer a special package for online booking.
 Many dive centres offer this so it would be too bad to miss this opportunity.
-I made the unfortunate discovery that in places like in Sanur, Bali, scuba diving centres are not next to each other and to go to several ones in a day took me hours.
-So with a bit of organisation you can have a lower budget on your dives.
-Have a look at my destinations blog posts, I recommend the scuba diving centres I liked: it’s a good starting point.
+I made the unfortunate discovery that in places like in Sanur, Bali, scuba diving centres are not next to each other and to go to several ones in a day took me hours, whereas I could have secured easily a 10% discount by booking online.

 Using all these travel tips, you can travel and dive for a month for the cost a 10 day holiday!
 Please let me know in the comments if you are using any other tips!

 If you enjoyed this post, like our Facebook page and join a community of passionate scuba travellers.